 Echoing my first comment in this thread, I can’t stress enough that the person shows some knowledge of the publication in their pitch.
-If they’re pitching a news story about a new species of Indonesian frog, mention that covered another species in the genus in March 2010 and this would be a great follow-up, etc.
+If they’re pitching a news story about a new species of Indonesian frog, mention that we covered another species in the genus in March 2010 and this would be a great follow-up, etc.

 Adam: Meg, I disagree with you about starting a pitch with a zinger of a lede.
-Even if it’s great, that’s two paragraphs I have to slog through before I know what the story is about — assuming it’s a magazine-y anecdotal thing.
-I’d much rather my first round with writers — whether I know them or not — be less formal to start, on the order of, “Hey, I have a story about TK; it’s important for these reasons… would you maybe be interested?”
+Even if it’s great, that’s two paragraphs I have to slog through before I know what the story is about—assuming it’s a magazine-y anecdotal thing.
+I’d much rather my first round with writers—whether I know them or not—be less formal to start, on the order of, “Hey, I have a story about TK.
+It’s important for these reasons.… Would you maybe be interested?”
 I may be wrong about this, but I also prefer that kind of informal exchange as a way to assess writing skills.
 It’s all an audition, right?